 The preliminary contract incorporates purely practical qualities, which are revealed during the process of purchasing of a real estate.
 Most frequently, the signing of a preliminary contract leads to the extraction of the offer for the real estate from the real-estate market.
 For this purpose the buyer pays a definite percentage of the purchase price (mostly 10 % of the total price) in advance, for which the contract parties have agreed to in most cases, though not always, as a deposit (in the practice often called renunciation money) according to Article 93 of the Bulgarian Obligations and Contracts Act.
 In case the seller does not fulfill his/her obligation to transfer the real estate with a notary deed, the purchaser is entitled to claim the double refund of the deposit.

+In case the buyer is unable to pay the rest of the purchase price within the agreed period, the seller shall retain the deposit.
 In case the buyer is not able to pay the whole purchase price, a payment by installments can be arranged within the preliminary contract and in this way time can be acquired for obtaining of the rest of the price.
 In lots of cases, the buyer sets the preliminary contract as a basis for the negotiations for granting of a mortgage-secured loan to pay the purchase price.
 On the other hand the banks grant this loan under the requirement that they will be registered on the first rank position as a mortgage to secure their claim.

 Another essential characteristic of the preliminary contract for purchase of a real estate in Bulgaria are the security measures, which the contract parties agree inside.
 With this regard the seller usually is obliged to obtain a certificate for encumbrances for the real estate - mortgages, distraints, registered claims, justified right of use etc. - by the day of the signing of the final contract.
 In case this requirement is not fulfilled, this serves as a reason for annulment of the contract by the other party.